tomesm/dns-cache/README.md

 ### Usage

-Move the _hosts_ file with some sample input data (using _/etc/hosts_ format) into build folder:
+While still inside the _build_ directory, move the _hosts_ file with some sample input data (using _/etc/hosts_ format) into build folder:

-    mv hosts build/hosts
+    mv ../hosts hosts

 The _demo_ file is a very dummy binary to show working with threads.
 Just run: